-To celebrate the occasion the town of Fujinomiya in Shizuoka commissioned the design and construction of the Mt.
-Fuji World Heritage Centre in close proximity to the famous Mt Fuji Hongu Sengen Taisha Shrine – which is believed to date back more than 2,000 years, built in an age of intense volcanic activity to appease the gods so that the people and the mountain could live in harmony.
+To celebrate the occasion, the town of Fujinomiya in Shizuoka commissioned the design and construction of the Mt Fuji World Heritage Centre in close to the famous Mt Fuji Hongu Sengen Taisha Shrine – which is believed to date back more than 2,000 years, built in an age of intense volcanic activity to appease the gods so that the people and the mountain could live in harmony.

-By the time you have completed the circuit at the Mt.
-Fuji World Heritage Centre in Fujinomiya you will feel as though you have climbed traversed and scaled the mountain itself and will share Japanese fascination with the, possibly, most revered and worshipped mountain in the world.
+By the time you have completed the circuit at the Mt Fuji World Heritage Centre in Fujinomiya, you will feel as though you have climbed and scaled the mountain itself and will share Japanese fascination with of the most revered and worshipped mountains in the world.